Due diligence reporting tool

 Yes, you can analyse each model portfolio through the integrated analytics tool.
 The research tool also allows you to check detailed fund information for assets on the platform.
 You’ll find easy-to-use digital factsheets showing you the latest price and one-year performance, as well as the asset’s charging structure.

-Can model investment portfolios be managed on a bulk basis across a group of clients?
+Can model portfolios be managed on a bulk basis across a group of clients?

-Yes, either you or your chosen DFM can reallocate or rebalance all of your model portfolios across all or a selection of your clients with just a few clicks.
+Yes, either you or your chosen DFM can reallocate or rebalance model portfolios across all or a selection of your clients with just a few clicks.
 We also have a bulk switch tool, which allows you to switch cash and assets across accounts in bulk.

-Do you offer an in-house range of packaged solutions (central investment propositions (CIPs), centralised retirement propositions (CRPs), multi-asset funds, multi manager funds etc)?
+Do you offer an in-house range of packaged solutions such as central investment propositions (CIPs), centralised retirement propositions (CRPs), multi-asset funds, or multi manager funds etc?

 No, we don’t offer any in-house investment options at this time.